kuldeepJadhav/steroids/_posts/steroids-js/2013-11-11-cordova-3-1-migration.markdown

 platforms: iOS, Android
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/9-project-configuration/contents/80-migrating-to-cordova-3x).
+This guide has been moved to docs.appgyver.com, find it [here](https://academy.appgyver.com/categories/9-project-configuration/contents/80-migrating-to-cordova-3x).